gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

   pragma Implementation_Defined (local_NAME);

-This pragma marks a previously declared entioty as implementation-defined.
+This pragma marks a previously declared entity as implementation-defined.
 For an overloaded entity, applies to the most recent homonym.